-- (g) a creative arts facility;

-- (h) a physical recreational facility;

-- (i) a swimming pool facility, hydrotherapy pool, spa, sauna, steam room or spring.

-Permitted operations - Educational facilities

-- (7) A person who owns, controls or operates an educational facility in Metropolitan Melbourne may operate that facility during the restricted activity period only for the purposes of: - (a) providing childcare and early childhood education services; or - (b) primary school or secondary school educational services (including at a school or non-school senior secondary provider and outside school hours care services) where education is being provided to: - (i) a child, children or young person in a school experiencing vulnerability; or - (ii) a child, children or young person who has: - (A) a single parent or carer and that person is an Authorised Worker and is: - 1. working outside of the home; or - 2. working at home and is unable to make alternative supervision arrangements for the child, children or young person; or - (B) two parents or carers and both of those people are Authorised Workers and: - 1. both are working outside of the home; or - 2. one or both of them are working at home and are unable to make alternative supervision arrangements for the child, children or young person; or

-(iii) secondary school students attending an assessment that has been approved to proceed onsite as specified in the Authorised Provider and Authorised Worker List: or
+- (g) a creative arts facility; - (h) a physical recreational facility; - (i) a swimming pool facility, hydrotherapy pool, spa, sauna, steam room or spring.
+Permitted operations Educational facilities - (7) A person who owns, controls or operates an educational facility in the State of Victoria may operate that facility during the restricted activity period only for the purposes of: - (a) providing primary school or secondary school educational services (including at a school or non-school senior secondary provider and outside school hours care services) where education is being provided to: - (i) a child, children or young person in a school experiencing vulnerability; or - (ii) a child, children or young person who has: - (A) a single parent or carer and that person is an Authorised Worker, and is: - 1. working outside of the home; or - 2. working at home and is unable to make alternative supervision arrangements for the child, children or young person; or - (B) two parents or carers and both of those people are Authorised Workers and: - 3. both are working outside of the home; or - 4. one or both of them are working at home and are unable to make alternative supervision arrangements for the child, children or young person; or - (iii) secondary school students attending an assessment that has been approved to proceed onsite as specified in the Authorised Provider and Authorised Worker List; or - (b) providing childcare, early childhood education services where the education service is being provided to: - (i) a child, children or young person in a childcare or early education service experiencing vulnerability; or